Mithrilwoodrat/learn_openjdk/Debug/README.md

      *    d. is the main static
      *    e. does the main take a String array for args
-     * 4. if no main method and if the class extends FX Application, then call
+     * 4. if no main method and if the class extends FX Application, then call public static Class<?> checkAndLoadMain(boolean printToStderr, int mode, String what) {
-     *    on FXHelper to determine the main class to launch
-     * 5. and off we go......
-     *
-     * @param printToStderr if set, all output will be routed to stderr
-     * @param mode LaunchMode as determined by the arguments passed on the
-     * command line
-     * @param what either the jar file to launch or the main class when using
-     * LM_CLASS mode
-     * @return the application's main class
-     */
-    public static Class<?> checkAndLoadMain(boolean printToStderr,
-                                            int mode,
-                                            String what) {